 The Very Best of Mongolia: Eagle Hunters, Landscapes, Gobi Desert

-UPDATE: As of November 14, 2017, this workshop is sold out.
-Please contact us to get in on our October 2019 workshop which will have the same itinerary.
+UPDATE: As of December 24, 2017, this workshop is sold out.
+We have space available on our October 2019 Mongolia workshop!

 Join us as we photograph Mongolia’s vast, breathtaking landscapes, live in the Ger tents of the nomad, and hear the cry of a soaring golden eagle during our private eagle hunter sessions as they perform the ancient art of eagle falconry.
 Together, we will also journey deep into the heart of the Gobi desert and spend time with Bactrian camel herders in some of the longest-stretching sand dunes in the world.
 Shoot the uncountable number of stars in the night sky over your gear tent.
 Top it off with some of the oldest Buddhist temples and ruins, abundant wildlife and legendary Mongolian hospitality, and you come up with a recipe for a thrilling workshop in one of the most inviting and beautiful countries in the world, Mongolia.